excitom/btree/README.md

 ## Create a B-Tree Data Structure

-This is a C program which reads a file containing one integer per line and built a B-tree data structure for the input integers.
-After the B-tree is build the program traverses the tree and prints all the entries.
+This is a C program which reads a file containing one integer per line and builds a B-tree data structure for the input integers.
+After the B-tree is built the program traverses the tree and prints all the entries.
 They should come out in ascending numerical order.

 I use this to experiement with and understand B-trees.
 It doesn't actually